a-mcego/gavel/README.md

 ## Planned features

 Gavel has *activities* that can be organized into *regimes*.
-An activity is for example transcription.
+An activity is for example transcription or translation.
 A regime consists of activities that can be hierarchically organized, such that once a sentence is transcribed, it is available for the next activity.
 Support is planned for whole texts, so once all the sentences for a text have gone through the regime the fulltext becomes available to the learner.
 The program will also track the user's progress per language and activity, and display that.
-For example "You have transcribed 265 French sentences."
+For example 'You have transcribed 265 French sentences.'

 Gavel comes with one regime of three activities by default: